 COVID-19 is the disease that the SARS-CoV-2 virus causes.
 When a person gets the virus, their immune system will respond by causing some inflammation.
 If a person’s immune system responds too aggressively, it may result in CRS.

-People who are in at-risk groups should follow the Centers for Disease Control and Prevention (CDC) guidelines on how to prevent the spread of SARS-CoV-2.
-People at increased risk include those who:
+People who are in at-risk groups should follow the Centers for Disease Control and Prevention (CDC)

 - are undergoing immunotherapy